 It looks like a must-read for anyone interested in technology.
 The new digital age is written by two executives of Google, one of the most powerful corporates of the digital age.

 Both authors have magnificent titles: Eric Schmidt as executive chairman of Google and Jared Cohen as director of Google Ideas, Google’s think tank dedicated to understanding global challenges and applying technological solutions.

-Although the drawbacks of technology in different areas are not forgotten, the overall view of the book is overoptimistic about future of the technology as it is expected from directors of one of the technology giants.
+So at first glance, it seems that we are facing with facts from future!
+Although the drawbacks of technology in different areas are not forgotten, the overall view of the book is overoptimistic about future of the technology and you can classify it as utopianistic as it is expected from directors of one of the technology giants.

 Digital empowerment will be, for some, the first experience of empowerment in their lives, enabling them to be heard, counted and taken seriously—all because of an inexpensive device they can carry in their pocket.

 Decentralization of Power